veekshamadhu/veekshamadhu/README.md

 - 📚 I majored in Data Science - with a concentration in  Computer Science - and Economics at Wellesley College
 - 📊 I have worked as a Data Scientist in the CCB Sales Science COE at JP Morgan Chase & Co
 - 💞️ I’m looking to collaborate on Machine Learning projects, with a focus on using financial data.
-- 📫 How to reach me - 📧: vmadhu@wellesley.edu, 🐦: @VeekshaMadhu
+- 📫 How to reach me - 📧: vmadhu@wellesley.edu

 <!---
 veekshamadhu/veekshamadhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.